Today you would have turned 31, but death cut you off at 29. Your last words still ring in my ears:

 Why are there missing scenes?
 You did tell me to change the beginning…So I did.
 It just took me a while to do it.
 After you died, I just couldn’t write.
 All I could do was reread what I had already written and wonder how the hell I had written something so good.

-Then dad had hemorrhagic stroke on Father’s day.
+Then dad had a hemorrhagic stroke on Father’s day.
 I spent two months commuting to the hospital every day to sit with him and give my mom a break.
 That one event put everything into perspective for me.
-I could die tomorrow and you’re last request would go unfulfilled.
+I could die tomorrow and your last request would go unfulfilled.

 I keep my promises sis.
 It might take me awhile to make good on them but I always do.
 Once dad traded the hospital for home, I sat down and rewrote the beginning and it turned into a novella-length story.
 I let it.
 After all, it showcased the 800 pound enchanted tree in the room.
 Then I started this blog.